ExecutionLLC/gen-bs/frontend/README.md

 - Html handlebars templates for html devs.
 - Flux like architecture for js app with actions and stores.
+- jQuery for DOM manipulation.
+- jQuery plugins and components for rapid prototyping.

 # Installation